Aaron-Zhou/crond/README.md

 Now, let's create a cron application named `cron`:

+    ## Change "myproj" and "app" for the name of the project and image you want to execute the job in
     $ oc process -f template.yaml -v NAME=cron,JOB_IMAGE_NAMESPACE=myproj,JOB_IMAGE_NAME=app | oc create -f -

 Valid parameters are: